 Note that buildup of solids on the fan blades both decreases performance and increases noise so clean fan blades are crucial.
 A properly functioning baffle that removes most of the grease in the air stream before it gets to the fan blades is important.
 This is also where Vent-A-Hood is quite problematic as these can get buildup much faster than systems with baffles and this buildup results in lower performance and increased noise.
 It’s critical that a VAH, including the fan blades, be cleaned very frequently and that VAH owners understand that noise does not equal performance but the opposite.

 FWIW, the EU recommends that exposure to noise levels above 53dB(a) be limited to no more than 4 minutes so of the above only the Accurex meets EU requirements.
+Dose is important here as well.
+A doubling of power (increase of 3dB) means a doubling of dose so 56dB(a) exposure should be limited to 2 minutes while halving the power from 53 to 50dB(a) is OK for 8 minutes.

 Here’s a very very quick version of the chart in Sones (converted from dB(a)).
 Note that while dB or dB(a) is an objective measure, Sones is subjective.
-Sones represent what the average person experiences noise as.
+Sones theoretically represent what the average person experiences noise as.

 Loudness is also not the only element of noise.
 How high or low of frequencies are present as well as fluctuations in loudness and frequencies play important roles as well.
 Something that many people have noticed with remote blowers separated from the hood by a silencer is that the noise produced is not as irritating or unpleasant as other options even at the same loudness.
 So not only are the Accurex, Modernaire and Wolf systems above quieter per rated CFM but also less unpleasant as all three include a remote blower and silencer.
+Using a-weighted noise measurements helps with this from a comparative standpoint though it is still a significant factor beyond that.

 Some details on the systems: